InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

     elif current_team == '2TM' and team_name == '3TM':
       continue  # Keep existing '2TM'
 ```
-In Major League Baseball (MLB), some players may play for more than one team in a single season due to trade.
-On Baseball Reference, these players have their stats aggregated under team abbreviations like **2TM** (for players who played for two teams) or **3TM** (for players who played for three teams).
+Some players may play for more than one team in a single season due to trade.
+On Baseball Reference, these players have their stats aggregated under team abbreviations like **2TM** (2 Teams) or **3TM** (3 Teams).
 This step ensures that we correctly record and update stats for such players.

-#### Step 9: Convert to DataFrame
+### Step 9: Convert to DataFrame
 We convert the collected data into a Pandas DataFrame for easier analysis.

 ```python
 df_players = pd.DataFrame(unique_players.values())
 ```

-#### Step 10: Calculate Derived Metrics and Select Top Players
+### Step 10: Calculate Derived Metrics and Select Top Players
 Add new columns and select the top 200 players by at-bats.
 And I will save it as csv file.

 ```python